rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     You use MATCH to select a node in Technopedia.<br>
     `MATCH` <br>
   * Node <br>
-    Typically, you refer to a node in the graph as your source of data for the query.<br> Nodes in a query are predeced by a (:) colon. <br>
+    Typically, you refer to a node or nodes in the graph as your source of data for the query.<br> Nodes in a query are predeced by a (:) colon. <br>
     `MATCH (:node)` <br>
   * Alias <br>